Explorer window

 • [Parent].** finds all descendants of a parent.
 For example, CarModel.** finds all descendants of CarModel.

-For advanced logical searches, you can combine filters through unions and grouping.
+For advanced logical searches, you can combine queries through unions and grouping.

-• Multiple filters separated by spaces or and operate on all of the conditions.
+• Multiple queries separated by spaces or and operate on all of the conditions.

 Anchored=true CanCollide=trueEvery BasePart that is anchored and can collide.